Allopurinol

 Notes:

 • Timing: Take allopurinol once a day with a full glass of water.
 If you think allopurinol is causing stomach upset, try taking it with food.
-If you are taking more than 300 mg per day, you may wish to take it twice a day.
+If you're taking more than 300 mg per day, you may wish to divide the dose and take it twice a day.
 Talk to your doctor about this

 • Drink plenty of water: It's important to drink plenty of water while you're taking allopurinol because kidney stones can develop if you don't drink enough fluid.

 • Missed dose: If you forget to take your dose of allopurinol, take it as soon as you remember.
-But if it is nearly time for your next dose, just take the next dose at the right time.
+But if it's nearly time for your next dose, just take the next dose at the right time.
 Don't take double the dose.

-• Keep taking allopurinol every day, even during a gout attack: Allopurinol takes 2 to 3 months to become fully effective.
-Don't stop taking allopurinol suddenly; talk to your doctor or nurse before stopping.
+• Keep taking allopurinol every day, even during a gout attack: If you stop taking it, even for a few days, your uric acid levels will rise and crystals will start to form.
+This can cause a gout attack and joint damage.
 Allopurinol is a long-term medicine – you'll probably need to take allopurinol for the rest of your life.
-Stopping allopurinol quickly can make your gout worse.

 • Keep taking allopurinol every day, even during a gout attack.